SupCodeTech/DRAC2022/Task1/README.md

 cd ./Task1/Se_sup/
 pip install -e .
 ```
-Note: plz configure the lab environment before proceeding to the following steps.
+Note: please configure the lab environment before proceeding to the following steps.
 If you encounter problems with environment configuration, please refer to [MMSelfsup v0.10.0](https://github.com/open-mmlab/mmselfsup/tree/v0.10.0) .

 Then, download the DRAC Task 3 dataset and unzip it.
 Save the data in the following directory: